Natural Chef Training Program - 450 hours

 In-house Culinary Skill Hours further hone students' culinary prowess, while an independent Culinary Externship allows students to have hands-on experience in the area of their choice: as a personal chef or caterer, in a natural food restaurant, for a community kitchen, at a retreat center, in a cooking class, and more.

 Natural Chefs are in great demand as the need for good nutrition and healthy lifestyle choices becomes more apparent in our fast-paced world.
-Natural Chefs are trained to provide healthy and ill people with top-quality, satisfying, and beautifully presented meals.
-The Natural Chef Training Program prepares students for a career in the blossoming natural and whole foods industry with the added benefit of leaving as a ServSafe® Certified Food Manager, should they choose to sit for the exam offered during the program.
-Graduates work in private homes as personal natural chefs, as well as for catering companies, health spas, health food stores, retreat programs, restaurants, and more.
+Natural Chefs are trained to provide people with health-promoting, delicious, and beautifully presented meals.
+The Natural Chef Training Program prepares students for careers in the blossoming health and whole foods industry with the added benefit of leaving as a ServSafe® Certified Food Manager.
+Graduates work as personal therapeutic chefs; caterers; culinary educators in health spas, clinics and hospitals, health food stores and retreat programs; and specialty food product entrepreneurs.

 Spring and fall classes meet three days per week, totaling 15 class hours each week with a few exceptions where classroom instruction could total up to 18 hours in the week.
 Students should plan to spend half as much time on homework and individual study as they spend in class.